shounakdatta/PriceTracker-Web/README.md

-# PriceTracker
+# Realitics

-Welcome to PriceTracker Web.
-An universal price tracking web platform for consumers.
-We know the name sucks.
-Don't worry, we will change it later :wink:.
+Welcome to Realitics.
+An universal price tracking web platform.
+This repo is the React frontend for an app that handles price fetching for products on online stores such as Amazon and Walmart.
+Geared for consumers, this app allows users to identify when the product is actually on sale, not when the seller tells you it is :wink:.

 ## Getting started